Instantons and Annular Khovanov Homology: Instanton Floer Homology for Tangles

 Next we state a non-triviality result due to Street. \begin{THE} Let $T\subset I\times D$ be a vertical balanced admissible tangle.
 Then $\THI(T)\cong \mathbb{C}$ if and only if there is an orientation-preserving diffemorphism of pairs

 such that $F(D^{\pm})=D^{\pm}$ and $F(I\times \partial D)=I\times \partial D$. \end{THE} Our statement here is not exactly the same as Theorem 3.4.4 in \cite{Street}, in which he concludes that $T$ is a product tangle if $\THI(T)=\mathbb{C}$.
 What he actually proves is that the complement of a tubular neighborhood of $T$ is a product manifold, which is equivalent to our statement.
 The tangle $T$ is the same as the product tangle modulo diffeomorphisms on $I\times D$.
 In this paper, we want to define two tangles to be equivalent if there is an ambient isotopy which moves one tangle to another one and \emph{fixes the end points of the tangle all the time}.
-It may happen that $f$ cannot be isotoped to the identity map through an isotopy fixing the end points of the tangle.
+It may happen that $F$ represents a non-trivial element in the mapping class group

 So we cannot conclude $T$ is a product tangle in our sense.
 Instead, we have the following. \begin{COR} Let $T\subset I\times D$ be a vertical balanced admissible tangle.
 Then $\THI(T)\cong\mathbb{C}$ if and only if $T$ is isotopic to a braid. \end{COR} \begin{proof} By Theorem \ref{Street-detection}, it suffices to show that there is a diffeomorphism

 if and only if $T$ is isotopic to a braid.

 The braid group $B_m$ is isomorphic to the mapping class group

 of a $m$-punctured disk rel the boundary.
 To be more precise, the isomorphism $M_m\to B_m$ can be constructed as follows.
 Given an element $[f]\in M_m $, the map $f$ can be extended into a map $f: D\to D$ which is the identity map on the boundary.
 There is an isotopy $h_t : D\to D$ with $h_{1}=\idd$, $h_{-1}=f$ and $h_t|_{\partial D}=\idd$.
 Then a braid in $B_m$ can be defined by